ripple/ripple-rest/docs/RTS.md

 # `ripple-rest` Robust Transaction Submission

-In order to achieve fully robust transaction submission, the new version of `ripple-rest` will support (or require) submitting transactions with a `client_transaction_id` field.
+In order to achieve fully robust transaction submission, the new version of `ripple-rest` will support (or require) submitting transactions with a `payment_id` field.
 This ID will be persisted locally, help users confirm validated transactions, and ensure that transaction submission is idempotent (i.e. the same transaction can be submitted multiple times to `ripple-rest` but it will only be submitted once to the Ripple Network).

 Because this design is more robust than the previous implementation, `ripple-rest` will no longer check the state of the connection to `rippled` when transactions are submitted.
 Irrespective of the state of the `rippled` connection, transactions will be queued by `ripple-rest`.
 There will be a new API endpoint (`/api/v1/server/connected`) that users can call to determine if `ripple-rest` is still connected to `rippled` and react accordingly. `ripple-lib` will handle transaction submission when the connection to `rippled` is reestablished.